 About Erythema Multiforme

-Erythema multiforme is a hypersensitive reaction to an infection or, in some cases, a medication.
+Erythema multiforme is a hypersensitivity reaction to an infection or, in some cases, a medicine.
 This reaction causes red, target-shaped or "bulls-eye" patches or sores on the skin.
 The rash usually starts off looking like pink or red blotches that develop over a few days into round shapes that look like targets (with red, pink, and pale rings).
 They sometimes have blisters or scabs in the center.

 - mouth sores or blisters

 - mild ache in joints and muscles